aa-sikkkk/satya/docs/PROJECT_OVERVIEW.md

 ## 🏗️ Technical Architecture

-The technical architecture of NEBedu is fundamentally designed for offline operation, efficiency on low-resource hardware, and ease of maintenance.
+The technical architecture of Satya is fundamentally designed for offline operation, efficiency on low-resource hardware, and ease of maintenance.
 Key architectural components include the data acquisition and processing pipeline, the AI model development and export process, the core CLI learning application with local logging capabilities, and the community content management system operating on a version-controlled repository.

 (For an in-depth examination of the system architecture, including the interconnections between components and data flow, please refer to `docs/TECHNICAL_IMPLEMENTATION.md`, which also includes a textual representation of the `architecture.png` diagram.)

 ## 🛣️ Implementation Strategy

-The development and implementation of NEBedu adhere to a structured, phased approach to ensure all critical components are developed and integrated effectively.
+The development and implementation of Satya adhere to a structured, phased approach to ensure all critical components are developed and integrated effectively.
 The strategy involves initial focus on core infrastructure (data pipeline, basic AI integration, content management, security), followed by the development of primary user features (student CLI, teacher tools), rigorous testing and performance optimization for the target low-resource environment, and finally establishing and refining the community contribution framework.

 ## ✅ Quality Assurance